Getting started with nRF7002 DK

 Building application without CMSE

-Build the nRF Connect SDK application as described in Configuring and building an application, using the nrf7002dk/nrf5340/cpuapp board target for the firmware running on the nRF5340 application core and the nrf7002dk/nrf5340/cpunet board target for the firmware running on the nRF5340 network core.
+Build the nRF Connect SDK application as described in Building an application, using the nrf7002dk/nrf5340/cpuapp board target for the firmware running on the nRF5340 application core and the nrf7002dk/nrf5340/cpunet board target for the firmware running on the nRF5340 network core.

 Programming the firmware to the DK

-Follow the instructions in the Configuring and building an application page to build and the Programming an application page to program applications.
+Follow the instructions in the Building an application page to build and the Programming an application page to program applications.

 Note